-OAH has used DLI's assumption that three additional enforcement matters will be appealed to OAH annually beginning in FY2026.
+OAH has used DLI's assumption that three additional enforcement matters will be appealed to OAH annually beginning in FY2026 as a result of this bill.
 It is assumed that one of the three appeals will be vigorously contested and go to hearing, requiring an estimated 40 hours of administrative law judge (ALJ) time.
 The other two appeals will be settled without the need for hearing, requiring an estimated 10 hours of ALJ time each.